CarlGao4/Demucs-Gui/usage.md

 1. "Single stems": Do not mix at all, save the outputs of each stem separately.
 This is enabled by default.
 2. "Minus stems": Extract the specific stem from original audio (Or, original audio minus the specific stem).
-3. "No stems": Mix all the stems except the specific stem together.
+3. "No stems": Mix all the stems except the specific stem together. ***Not recommended** personally as "other" stem is treated same as stems like "vocals", which means adding up all the stems does not equal to the original audio.
+I'd suggest use the minus stems above instead.*

 These outputs are created for each stem.